[an error occurred while processing this directive]

 - Judging will be by a committee of Dartmouth College staff members.

-One winner will be chosen for each of the prompts.
-A prize in the amount of $100 will be awarded to each of the 3 winners.
-Winners will be contacted in spring 2012*.
+One winner will be chosen for each of the two categories.
+A prize in the amount of $150 will be awarded to each of the 2 winners.
+Winners will be contacted in spring 2015*.
 All contest participants will be entered into the 2014-2015 Student Employee Recognition Festival grand prize drawing for an iPad, held on Tuesday, April 14, 2015.
 You do not need to be present to win.

-Entries will be shared at the Student Employee Recognition Festival and may be posted on the web.
+Entries may be shared at the Student Employee Recognition Festival and posted on the web

 Questions?
 Contact the Student Employment Office at Dartmouth College.